 Six reasons to file your tax return online

 The most obvious advantage in filing online is the extended deadline.
-While paper tax returns have to be filed by 31 October 2020, you have until 31 January 2021 to submit your return, giving you three extra months to gather information.
+While paper tax returns have to be filed by 31 October, you have until 31 January the following year to submit your return, giving you three extra months to gather information.

-Plus, if you submit your tax return by 30 December 2020, you can opt for any outstanding tax to be collected through PAYE, provided you owe less than £3,000.
+If you submit your online tax return by 30 December, you can opt for any outstanding tax to be collected through PAYE, provided you owe less than £3,000.